Please forgive the ridiculously long headline.

 The Western fascination with pharmaceuticals has taken ginormous leaps since the 80’s.

 I personally have never believed that a pill could or would cure everything.
-I’m too much of a realist, too pragmatic to believe in fairy dust and bean stalks.
+I’m too much of a realist, too pragmatic to believe in fairy dust and beanstalks.
 But that doesn’t mean I don’t believe in Nature.
-I believe most of what ails us can be treated and often cured with the natural bounty of food at our fingertips.
+I believe the natural bounty of food available at our fingertips will treat and often cure most of us.
 We just have to study that in which we have not yet been schooled.
 (How do you think I found the articles about the damned simvastatin?)

 If only one person out of a million had a bad side effect with a drug, or a really sucking bad side effect like they keeled over from a heart attack or something much worse, that’s a percentage that most drug companies would embrace before marketing their drug.